Updated October 2025

 There are many ways to find leads, but not all are equal.

-I recommend that you never buy pre-existing lead lists, as they often are outdated, and contain “spam traps” which will cause your emails to go to spam.
+I recommend that you don't buy pre-existing lead lists, as they are less accurate, and can contain “spam traps” which will cause your emails to go to spam.

-In this article, I will share 7 ways to find leads for B2B sales that actually work:
+In this article, I share 7 ways to find and scrape B2B leads so that you can 10x your company's revenue:

 1. LinkedIn Sales Navigator